-What is the significance of lighting a prayer candle for church worship?
-The meaning of lighting a candle in church can vary from person to person, but in general, candles represent our prayer intentions.
-A person may light a prayer candle to symbolize a prayer offering for him or herself, or for other people.
+What is the significance of lighting a prayer candle in church?
+The meaning can vary from person to person, but in general, candles represent our prayer intentions.
+A person may light a candle to symbolize a prayer offering for oneself or other people.
 It is also common for people to light a candle for peace.
-A board may be placed nearby to note the names of people for whom prayer is requested; it is also common to see a donation box, which provides funds to churches so they may continue to purchase candles.
+Sometimes, a board is placed nearby to write the names of people for whom the prayer is requested.
+There is usually a donation box, which provides funds to churches so they may continue to purchase candles.

 Candle lighting during church worship

-Candles have always been used in the Church in a symbolic way as a meditation on light and the sacrifices of the early Christians.
+Candles have always been symbolically used in the Church as a meditation on light and the sacrifices of the early Christians.
 They also served a more utilitarian purpose: providing light in a dark space.
-Though we don’t need them any more for this reason, candles still play a symbolic role in most Mass celebrations, as well as other special occasions in the Church.
+Even though we don’t needs candles to light a room any longer, they still play a symbolic role in many worship services, as well as other special occasions in the Church.
 In the Catholic church, lighting a candle signifies the fulfillment of a vow or promise, or to give honor and devotion to the saint in front of whom the candle is placed.
 This is not in honor of the statue itself, but rather of what the statue represents.
 The candles used in churches are typically made of beeswax, in keeping with tradition.

 Why light a prayer candle?

-Of course, candles shed light on our desires or wishes, but candles also represent the light of Christ; this light illuminates our hearts when we feel burdened and helps us turn toward God to reflect on whatever is resonating within us in that moment.
+Candles can shed light on our desires or wishes, but more importantly candles represent the light of Christ.
+This light illuminates our hearts when we feel burdened and helps us turn toward God to reflect on whatever is resonating within us in that moment.
 Some of these may include:

 Lighting candles for peace:

-One of the most universal ways to use candles in church is to light a candle for peace.
-As we live in a world where peace is elusive due to war, threats of war, or even natural disasters, lighting a candle for peace allows to stand in solidarity with all of those around us affected by these conflicts.
-It also reminds us that Isaiah called Jesus the “Prophet of Peace”, the one who teaches us all how to be peacemakers and the one who will bring peace to Earth again when He returns.
+One of the most universal ways to use candles in the church is to light a candle for peace.
+As we live in a world where peace is elusive due to war and natural disasters, lighting a candle allows us to stand in solidarity with the many people around us who are affected by these conflicts.
+It also reminds us that Isaiah called Jesus the “Prophet of Peace”.
+Jesus teaches us all how to be peacemakers and the one who will bring peace to Earth again when He returns.

-Ultimately, when we light a candle for peace, we recognize that, like the flame of a candle, peace is a light that shines in a dark place.
+When we light a candle with the intention of peace, we recognize that peace is a light that can shine in dark places.
 As we look at the candle, we can celebrate the peace we find in Jesus Christ and know that it is through him alone that true peace is made possible.

-– People all over the world are in need of our prayers each day; lighting a candle in church is a physical manifestation and symbol of our solidarity and promise to lift them up in prayer.
+– People all over the world need our prayers each day; lighting a candle in church is a physical manifestation and symbol of our solidarity and promise to lift them in prayer.

-Lighting a candle in church is a universal gesture of goodwill:
+Lighting a candle in the church is a universal gesture of goodwill: